TBD54566975/tbdex/specs/http-api/README.md

 ## Submit Order/Close

 ### Description
+This endpoint can receive either an Order or a Close message.
+Alice can submit an Order, which indicates that she wants the PFI to execute on the Quote she received.
-Closes the exchange.
-Indicates that Alice is no longer interested
+Alice can submit a Close, which indicates that Alice is no longer interested in continuing with the exchange.

 ### Endpoint
 `PUT /exchanges/:exchange_id`